openframeworks/ofBook/16_memory/chapter.md

 cout << &i << endl;
 ```

 And that will give us the memory address of the first byte used by that variable no matter it's type.
-When we store that memory address in another variable that's what we call in c++ a pointer.
+When we store that memory address in another variable that variable is called a pointer.
 The syntax is:

 ```cpp
 int i = 0;